justinkim2015/social-media-clone/README.md

   My regret with this project is that I decided to use Bulma as a framework from the start instead of trying something new like Tailwind or even Bootstrap.
 I could have used this as a learning opportunity to get familiar with another frontend framework but I decided to use the same one.
 In my next app I think I'll try Tailwind to try a framework with a little more freedom to edit things and make the page exactly how I'd like it.

-To-do
-- add sidebar maybe
-- Maybe add profile pictures to the people
-- Figure out how to send emails